lukemanhakkim/Data-structures/README.md

-# Datastructures
+# Data structures and algorithms
-This repo contains all the data structures related python code
+This repo contains all the data structures and algorithms python code.